kubeflow/pipelines/v2/test/README.md

 # These env vars are loaded by default, recommend configuring them in your
 # .bashrc or .zshrc
 export KFP_HOST=https://your.KFP.host
-export KFP_OUTPUT_DIRECTORY=gs://your-bucket/path/to/output/dir
+export KFP_PIPELINE_ROOT=gs://your-bucket/path/to/output/dir
 export METADATA_GRPC_SERVICE_HOST=localhost
+export PATH="$HOME/bin:$PATH" # Some CLI tools will be installed to ~/bin.
-# optional, when you want to override launcher image to your dev project
+# optional, when you want to override images to your dev project
+# export KFP_LAUNCHER_V2_IMAGE=gcr.io/your-project/dev/kfp-launcher-v2:latest
+# export KFP_DRIVER_IMAGE=gcr.io/your-project/kfp-driver:latest

+# optional, when you want to override pipeline root
+# export KFP_PIPELINE_ROOT="gs://your-bucket/your-folder"

+# optional, when you need to override which KFP python package v2 components use:
-# export KFP_LAUNCHER_IMAGE=gcr.io/your-project/dev/kfp-launcher
+# export KFP_PACKAGE_PATH=git+https://github.com/kubeflow/pipelines#egg=kfp&subdirectory=sdk/python

+cd "${REPO_ROOT}/v2"
+# Installs kfp-v2-compiler as a CLI tool to ~/bin
+# Note, when you update backend compiler code, you need to run this again!
+make install-compiler

+# Note, for tests that use metadata grpc api, you should port-forward it locally in a separate terminal by:
+cd "${REPO_ROOT}/v2/test"
+make mlmd-port-forward

+# To run a single sample test:
-cd ${REPO_ROOT}
+cd "${REPO_ROOT}"
 # if you have a sample test at samples/path/to/your/sample_test.py
 python -m samples.path.to.your.sample_test
 # or to look at command help
 python -m samples.path.to.your.sample_test --help

-# Note, for tests that use metadata grpc api, you should port-forward it locally in a separate terminal by:
-make mlmd-port-forward
 ```

 ## How to add a sample to this sample test?